Onako2/TheJoQualitaet/README.md

 Licence: MIT (READ THE LICENCE TEXT!
 I know there are many youngh TheJoCraft fans do not read the licence text)

 ## For developers
-1. If you want to edit or do something else this resourcepack just open the sources and click on the upper right download all files.
-When you did that you can download the zip file.
+1. If you want to edit or do something else with this resourcepack just download the sources.
-2. Extract it
+2. Extract them
-3. go in the archive in the directory which has the latest version of TheJoQualität.
+3. go in the 1.19.3 directory
-4. execute compile.bat(to compile)
+4. execute compile.*(to compile)
-5. if you want to edit something just edit it in the directory 1.19.3 and execute the compile.bat file again to compile the resourcepack
+5. if you want to edit something just edit it in the directory 1.19.3 and execute the compile.* file again to compile the resourcepack.